JetBrains/kannotator/README.md

 ### Kotlin and KAnnotator

-The primary motivation for creating KAnnotator is [Kotlin](http://kotlin.jetbrains.org) — a JVM-targeted programming language that has null-safety built into its type system.
-To treat Java libraries gracefully, Kotlin needs the extra contract information that KAnnotator supplies.
+KAnnotator was originally created to support [Kotlin](http://kotlinlang.org) — a JVM-targeted programming language that has null-safety built into its type system.
+Our experience has shown that external annotations are not a good fit for the Kotlin workflow, so we've removed support for external annotations from Kotlin and added support for [platform types](https://kotlinlang.org/docs/reference/java-interop.html#null-safety-and-platform-types) instead.

+**If you're using Kotlin, you do not need KAnnotator**

 ### Java 8 and KAnnotator